rightjs/rightjs-docs/docs/en/docs/dom/form.md

     getElements() -> Array of elements

-Returns the form elements list in an array
+Returns the form elements list in an array.

     var form_elements = $('form').getElements();